alex5272372/aya-test/README.md

+## Prerequisites
+- Git installed on your machine
+- Node.js installed on your machine
+- a PostgreSQL database server running

+## Getting Started

 ## Task and questions
 The system should read files from a folder, parse them, and update a database upon startup.
 A parser needs to be developed, and a database with relational connections needs to be designed.
 Additionally, multiple HTTP APIs need to be provided to return query results.